dstw/dstw.github.io-archive/about.md

 ##### What would be your dream setup?

 On the hardware side, I have a dream to switch my laptop by upgrade my Lenovo Thinkpad.
-I though that T480 series will be a good one.
-I also heard that Purism has Librem laptop which is perfect for freedom and privacy concerned user.
+I thought that T series will be a good one.
+I also heard that Purism has Librem laptop which is perfect for freedom and privacy concerned users.
+On the mobile device, I would like to have whatever brand which supports LineageOS.
-On mobile device, I would like to have whatever brand which support LineageOS.
+But, due to popularity and approachability, I thought a Xiaomi brand is a good one.
-But, due to popularity and approachability, I thought a Xiaomi device is a good one.
-Beside that, Purism in the 2019, will plan to produce the first security and privacy phone, Librem 5, that I thought very nice to have.
+For home use, it is nice to have a Raspberry Pi running as a multimedia device.
 I also would like to try open source software for networking device, such as OpenWRT.